ofiwg/libfabric/man/fi_getinfo.3.md

   operations must be registered by the application for access domains opened with this capability.

-*FI_WRITE_NONCOHERENT*
-: Specifies that remote writes, including atomic operations, to the underlying fabric domain are not coherent with the local processing domain and the application must manually synchronize memory accessed by remote RMA.
-Domain-level write coherency indicates that changes to local memory are visible to the local process immediately upon completion of a remote write operation.
-When this mode is enabled, the NIC or memory subsystem may cache the results of remote write or atomic operations in non-coherent memory.

-  The behavior of a domain with and without FI_WRITE_NONCOHERENT is illustrated below.

-      Process 1            Process 2
-                           Register BUF
-      RMA write X to BUF
-      Notify process 2
-                           Receive notification
-                           if FI_WRITE_NONCOHERENT
-                                Sync with remote writes
-                           assert(BUF == X)

-: See the endpoint fi_ep_sync call for handling non-coherent writes.

 *FI_MSG_PREFIX*
 : Message prefix mode indicates that an application will provide buffer space in front of all message send and receive buffers for